-The Read Security Register command is similar to the Fast Read command and allows one or more data bytes to be sequentially read from one of the three security registers.
+The Read Security Register command is similar to the Fast Read command and allows one or more data Bytes to be sequentially read from one of the three security registers.
 The command is initiated by driving the CS# pin low and then shifting the instruction code "48h" followed by a 24-bit address (A23-A0) and eight "dummy" clocks into the DI pin.
 The code and address bits are latched on the rising edge of the CLK pin.
-After the address is received, and following the eight dummy cycles, the data byte of the addressed memory location will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first.
+After the address is received, and following the eight dummy cycles, the data Byte of the addressed memory location will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first.
 Locations with address bits A23-A16 not equal to zero, have undefined data.
-The byte address is automatically incremented to the next byte address after each byte of data is shifted out.
-Once the byte address reaches the last byte of the register (FFh), it will reset to the first byte of the register (00h) and continue to increase.
+The Byte address is automatically incremented to the next Byte address after each Byte of data is shifted out.
+Once the Byte address reaches the last Byte of the register (FFh), it will reset to the first Byte of the register (00h) and continue to increase.
 The command is completed by driving CS# high.
 The Read Security Register command sequence is shown in Figure 7.35.
-If a Read Security Register command is ignored and will not have any effects on the current cycle.
+If a Read Security Register command is insued while an Erase, Program, or Write cycle is in process (BUSY=1), the command is ignored and will not have any effects on the current cycle.
 The Read Security Register command allows clock rates from DC to a maximum of FR (see Section 8.5, AC Electrical Characteristics).

--

 Address A23-16 A15-8 A7-0

-4 Security Register-1 00h 10h Byte Address
+Security Register-1 00h 10h Byte Address

-V Security Register-2 00h 20h Byte Address
+Security Register-2 00h 20h Byte Address

 Security Register-3 00h 30h Byte Address

-^{1.} Addresses outside the ranges in the table have undefined results.
+(1) Addresses outside the ranges in the table have undefined results.